Carbon farming: Mechanism

 In part, soil carbon is thought to accumulate when decaying organic matter was physically mixed with soil.
 Small roots die and decay while the plant is alive, depositing carbon below the surface.
 More recently, the role of living plants has been emphasized where carbon is released as plants grow.
 Soils can contain up to 5% carbon by weight, including decomposing plant and animal matter and biochar.

 About half of soil carbon is found within deep soils.
-About 90% of this is stabilized by mineral-organic associations.
+About 90% of this is stabilized by mineral–organic associations.

-At least 32 Natural Resource Conservation Service (NRCS) practices improve soil health and sequester carbon, along with important co-benefits: increased water retention, hydrological function, biodiversity and resilience.
-Approved practices may make farmers eligible for federal funds.
-Not all carbon farming techniques have been recommended.
-Carbon farming may consider related issues such as groundwater and surface water degradation.